 Call (304) 636-9477 for more information and to reserve your tickets.

 Powered by a coal-fired steam engine, the Durbin Rocket carries passengers through the Monongahela National Forest and northern Pocahontas County.
-This ride is a popular option for families with young children for its shorter length in time (2 hours) and distance (10.5 miles), and free movement in the cars.
+This ride is a popular option for families with young children thanks to its shorter length in time (2 hours) and distance (10.5 miles), and free movement in the cars.
 The journey provides terrific views of mountains and rivers, including the Greenbrier River.

 Contact (304) 636-9477 to reserve your trip on the Durbin Rocket.